rkgallaway/04-buffers/LAB.md

 * You may not use .toString()
 * Save the file as `pair-programming.html`
 * Verify your work by rendering it in a browser

-## Assignment 2: Code that writes code ...
-* Using only buffers and bit manipulation, generate a file in the `files` folder called `loop.js` that initiates an array with 3 people's names, iterates them with a forEach loop, and console.log's each value.
-* You may not use `Buffer.from()` other than to create a new, empty buffer
-* Verify your work by running `node loop.js` from within the `files` folder and seeing the array items printed out.

 ## Testing
 * Test your units (assuming you break down the challenges into small, focused functions.